Zalewa/voyandz/SPECS.md

 Clients connect to streams through HTTP URLs.
 Voyandz configuration determines what are the paths for those URLs.
 URL paths can be arbitrary, have multiple parts and must be configurable by the user.
+By default, the URLs should begin with '/stream/' and continue with the stream name.

 Many independent connections can use a single stream.
 In such case the data created for that stream should only be created once and sent to each connection.
 This means that some connections can receive partial data and clients need to be prepared for that.

-The container of the stream must be suitable for streaming.
+Unfortunately, it may be necessary to stream formats that only contain the content meta-data at the beginning of the stream and this meta-data is never repeated afterwards.
+In such case, it should be allowed to define the stream as 'client: exclusive'.
+In this mode, each new client connection will create a new stream with the same name and command and only this one client will receive data produced by this stream.
+When container of the stream is suitable for clients joining in the middle, the default setting of 'client: shared' should be used.

-Clients should be able to connect at any time, potentially receiving gibberish at the beginning.
+In 'shared' mode, clients should be able to connect at any time, potentially receiving gibberish at the beginning.

-If client is incapable of accepting gibberish, it should be allowed for this client to specify a parameter in URL query demanding from voyandz to provide a proper header.

-Another URL query parameter should demand to start streaming from an intra-frame.
-Audio-only streams can ignore that.

 Screenshots
 -----------

-Video streams should provide a capability of grabbing current frame as a screenshot.
+Video streams should provide a capability of grabbing current feed frame as a screenshot.
 Screenshot must be sent to the client directly through its connection, and then the connection must be closed.

-URL to grab a screenshot is the URL to the video stream with extra path parameter called "pic", ie. "/video0.ts/pic".

-Screenshots can be taken in PNG or JPG formats.

-JPG format should allow to specify quality in percents, with 85% being the default.

-It is undesirable, but allowed, to only provide a screenshot when the next intra-frame occurs.
-Client will need to wait.
+Screenshots are essentially "Streams" with 'type: shot' and mimetype appropriate for the produced picture.

+Server configuration determines the "mimetype" of the picture.

+"command" parameter of the screenshot stream must be expected to produce a singular picture already in the chosen "mimetype".
-Audio-only streams must end the connection with error 415.
+This command must then end gracefully with `exitcode` `0`.
+If `exitcode != 0` then `stderr` of the command is returned to the client alongside error 500.

 Status Page